We support and thank our childcare providers during these difficult times!

 Almost half of jobs in Central Florida will be replaced or will require high-tech skills by 2039

-"Becoming a K-Ready Community" is a 3-year collective-impact initiative that is engaging leaders from all sectors to ensure an equitable, accessible, responsive, and accountable early child care and education system.
+"Becoming a K-Ready Community" is a 3-year collective-impact initiative that is engaging leaders from all sectors to make high-quality, equitable, and accessible early childcare and education a priority to ensure that every child gets the start they need to be successful.

 Diverse sectors of the community are working together to achieve one goal: ensure all children in Orange County are ready for kindergarten, ready to read, and ready for success.